7 Best Seafoods for Weight Loss - Nordic Catch

 Cod

 Cod is a white fish that's extremely low in calories but high in protein.
-It's also effortless to cook even if you've never cooked seafood.
+It's also easy to cook even if you've never cooked seafood.
 A 3-ounce (85-gram) serving of cooked wild Icelandic cod contains approximately 90 calories, 19 grams of protein, and less than 1 gram of fat.
 Pacific cod is similar, with about 85 calories, 20 grams of protein, and less than 1 gram of fat per serving.

 Cod is virtually carbohydrate-free, making it ideal for low-carb diets.
 It's also rich in essential vitamins and minerals, including vitamin B12, phosphorus, and selenium.
 Cod's high protein content helps increase satiety and preserve lean muscle mass during calorie restriction.